Cheat the heat

 If you like to skinny-dip but not around other people, try the Boundary Waters Canoe Area Wilderness, where there's almost as much privacy as water.

 Kiteboarders go wherever there's wind and wide open spaces.
 On the Lake Michigan side of Door County, they're partial to the beach at Ridges County Park in Baileys Harbor, which also has the advantage of being one of the coolest places on the peninsula.
 It's across Ridges Road from Ridges Sanctuary.

 This park may be one of the coolest places in the region.
 When I was there during a heat wave one June, it was 25 degrees cooler than the rest of the region and 15 degrees cooler than inland Door County.

 When you're traveling through southwest Minnesota in summer, you need a place to cool off.
 Thanks to steady winds year-round, Worthington is a windsurfing hot spot and hosts the U.S. Windsurfing National Championships every June.

 Windsurfers frequent Sailboard Beach on the eastern edge of Lake Okabena.
 On the northwest side of the lake, there’s a beach in Centennial Park and a municipal pool with water slide across from it.

 Is this the Caribbean?
 No, Oak Street Beach in Chicago, just off the Magnificent Mile.

 On the south side of the lake, there’s a beach in Slater Park.

-In Minneapolis' Chain of Lakes, Lake Calhoun is a favorite for windsurfers.
+In Minneapolis' Chain of Lakes, Bde Maka Ska, formerly Lake Calhoun, is a favorite for windsurfers.

 Bicycling to the beach